kjosib/sophie/docs/tech/strict.rst

 Sophie sports the semantics of "lazy evaluation" rather than "eager evaluation".
 That's a *semantic* distinction because it changes the set of programs which terminate.
 In particular, more functions can terminate with lazy semantics.
-Taking advantage, it makes many algorithms are easier to write.
+Taking advantage of this makes many algorithms easier to write.
 On the other hand, references to the internal private state of an actor must be evaluated *immediately* thus to prevent data races.